|Based in||British Virgin Islands|

 In my tests, Lightway was faster than OpenVPN by a large margin.
 If you want the best performance, then I’d recommend using Lightway at all times, although OpenVPN UDP was still plenty fast enough for browsing, streaming, and torrenting.

 ExpressVPN Network Lock (kill switch)

 ExpressVPN refers to the kill switch as the Network Lock.
 The Network Lock feature will keep your data secure by blocking all traffic if the VPN connection drops.
-This ensures every data packet remains encrypted and secure, with your real IP address being protected at all times.
+This ensures every data packet remains encrypted and secure, with your real IP address hidden at all times.

 The Network Lock feature is currently available in the following apps: